spiritedtechie/fitr-service-auth/README.md

     cd build/distributions
     unzip fitr-service-auth-1.0-SNAPSHOT.zip
     cd fitr-service-auth-1.0-SNAPSHOT
-    ./bin/fitr-service-auth server <path_to_config>
+    ./bin/fitr-service-auth server <path_to_local_config>

 2) Create an uber jar

     ./gradlew oneJar
     cd build/libs
-    java -jar fitr-service-auth-1.0-SNAPSHOT-standalone.jar server <path_to_config>
+    java -jar fitr-service-auth-1.0-SNAPSHOT-standalone.jar server <path_to_local_config>

 Docker Installation
 -------------------

+Docker Compose is used to create and link two Docker containers:

+1. MongoDB instance
+2. The Auth microservice

+To get this running:

-1) Install Docker Toolbox, which will run and manage containers on a VirtualBox VM.
+1) Install Docker Toolbox, to run and manage containers on a VirtualBox VM.

-2) Install a MongoDB container via Kitematic.

-3) Configure config-docker.yml with MongoDB host, port and database name.

-4) Open Docker CLI from Kitematic.
+2) Open Docker CLI from Kitematic.

-5) In the project root directory:
+3) Change to the project root directory, then:

     ./gradlew clean oneJar
-    docker build -t spiritedtechie/fitr-service-auth .
-    docker run -d -p 8443:8443 spiritedtechie/fitr-service-auth
+    docker-compose build
+    docker-compose up -d

 6) For debugging, use one or more of the following: